kpegion/SubX/README.md

   getFillValue.m

   These files must be in the same directory as getSubXFieldsIRI.m or placed in a directory that is in your Matlab search path.
-For further information on setting up the Matlab search path, see the What is the Matlab Search Path http://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html)
+For further information on setting up the Matlab search path, see the "What is the Matlab Search Path" http://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html)

   # NCL